Synaptic Package Manager

 Repositories

 Repositories represent collections of nearly all the software, drivers, codecs, libraries and other packages that are available for Bodhi Linux.
-These are curated by the Bodhi Development Team (Moksha Desktop, Bodhi Apps and similar) or, for the more generic (Ubuntu based packages), the wider Ubuntu development community.
+These are curated by the Bodhi Linux Development Team (Moksha Desktop, Bodhi Linux Apps and similar) or, for more generic/general Ubuntu based packages, the wider Ubuntu development community.

 Using Synaptic To: